hgesser/vortexf1xtool/README.md

 ...
 ```

 Note that file sizes of the extracted files are always multiples of 128 -- this cannot be helped, since CP/M 2.2 does not store exact filesize on the disk.
 Each CP/M (or AMSDOS/VDOS) application used their own way to signal end-of-file, e.g. via an ^Z or 0xE5 marker or by adding some kind of header information in the file.
 Use the included `cpctxtcnv` tool on text files in order to strip the trailing bytes.
-(Do not use it on binary files as this is likely to break the tool.)
+(Do not use it on binary files as this is likely to corrupt the file.)

 ## Using `cpctxtcnv` with non-German text files